 Monthly Club Meeting

-We meet once a month on the last Thursday of each month and starts at 7pm.
+We meet once a month on the last Thursday of each month and the meeting starts at 7pm.
 The dress and atmosphere is casual.
 All are welcome to attend whether you’ve raced with us before or you’d just like to check us out.

 Our August meeting will be at the Amigo Lounge, downstairs.
 1200 7th St S, Great Falls

 Montana Region’s history goes back to the late 1950s, when Montana Sports Car Clubs were formed throughout the state.
 Three divisions were designated at that time.
 The Western Division was based in Butte, the Southern Division in Billings and the Northern Division in Great Falls.
 Out of that alliance, three popular events emerged becoming part of the scoring for the Montana State Championship.
 Butte was the home of Pipestem Hill Climb.
 Billings hosted the Black Otter Hill Climb, and Great Falls was the host of the Town & Country.
 Of the three events, Black Otter is still run under the alliance of Northwest Hill Climb Association.
 The two Hill Climbs would be Solo I events today.
 The Town & Country was a two-day Solo II event, using the perimeter road of the fairgrounds.
 The fairgrounds encompassed 116 acres.
 The second part of the event, a T & D Rally, of approximately 75 to 100 miles, ran on Saturday night.
 To win the weekend, you had to compete and do well in both events.
 In the late 70s, rising insurance costs and other factors pretty well dictated that the independent clubs needed a national alliance.
 SCCA was the choice, and movement was set afoot to make it so.